 The UConn Steel Bridge Team is a volunteer club that participates in a nation-wide competition sponsored by the American Society of Civil Engineers and the American Institute of Steel Construction.
 Students are tasked to design, detail and fabricate a steel bridge that is approximately 21 feet long, 3 feet wide and 3 feet tall.
 Specifications require that the bridge must be fabricated with many small components that can be connected together to during competitions that are held at various regions throughout the country.
 The top teams from each region are invited to the national finals to compete for the national championship.
 Teams are judged on speed of assembly, bridge weight, and deflection under a load of 2500 pounds.
 The UConn Steel Bridge Team has been competing for over ten years and has qualified for the national many times including the last five consecutive years.

-Industry Advisor: Michael Culmo, CME Associates, Inc.
+Practitioner Advisor: Michael Culmo, CME Associates, Inc.